AerWyn81/HeadBlocks/docs/getting-started/usage.md

-# How to use
+# How to Use

-The plugin is very easy to use, and you can configure it in 1 minute!
+The plugin is easy to use and can be configured in just 1 minute!

-1. First, make sure you are OP or have the `headblocks.admin` permission.
+1. Make sure you are OP or have the `headblocks.admin` permission.
-2. Give yourself a HeadBlocks with the command `/hb give`.
+2. Give yourself a HeadBlock using the command `/hb give`.
-3. Now you just have to sneak and right-click in gamemode creative with the head in hand at the target location you want.
+3. In Creative mode, sneak and right-click with the head in your hand at the desired location.
-4. If you need to destroy the head, simply sneak and left-click on the head to break it.
+4. To remove a head, sneak and left-click on it.

 !> Note: By default, any player can interact with heads.
 Negate the permission `headblocks.use` to prevent this.